fafusha/CS1XA3/Project01/README.md

 ```
 ## Custom Feature I Unix Philosphy: Write programs to work together
 To make this program better with others we need to add more [OPTIONS] common to many bash commands this features include:
-`-h, --help`: help referfence for options.
+`-h, --help`: help referfence for options
-`-f, --force`: do not raise errors for invalid inputs.
+`-f, --force`: do not raise errors for invalid inputs
 `-q, --qiet`: display no output
 and many more...
 Part of this was already implemented in the script input.
 On the possible arguments to the script is [FILES]